CletsyMedia/monty/README.md

 ## Limitations

-In the evolving world of Monty's dream, where code adventures gleam, amidst its grace, acknowledge the boundaries of this code scheme:
+In the evolving world of Monty's dream, where code adventures gleam, amidst its grace and melody, acknowledge the boundaries of this code scheme:

 1. **Limited Feature Set:** The Monty interpreter may not offer the extensive feature set of more mature languages or interpreters.
 Advanced or specialized functionalities might be absent.